ucb-ist-drupal/ucberkeley_cas-7/README.txt

 your Drupal site.
 That said, if you don't like our decisions, you can override them on the appropriate admin page on your site.

+UCB CAS Configuration at /admin/config/people/cas:

+  *Logout Behavior*

+    UCB CAS configures the site to request destruction of the CAS ticket when the user logs out.
+This is considered more secure.
+You can change this if you need "single signon" behavior.
+See /admin/config/people/cas.

 CAS Configuration at admin/config/people/cas:

   *Inital login destination* and *Logout destination*